 “He would collect fish scraps from the docks and manure from nearby farms, but special events made for new opportunities as well,” Jane shared.
 “He picked up the hay bails at the end of the night after my Sadie Hawkins dance, and took the elephant manure when the Big Apple Circus came through town.”

 From humble beginnings, using a pitchfork and tractor to personally pick up the ingredients, the project grew bigger and bigger and now everything is brought directly to Earth Care Farm from local businesses.
 The towns of Westerly, Groton, and Stonington all contribute, along with manure from Roger Williams Park Zoo – and the leftover pumpkins following the Jack-O-Lantern Spectacular as well.
 Earth Care Farm also incorporates fish products from New Bedford, tea leaves and coffee grinds and coffee bean chafe from Dave’s Coffee, and the sediments at the bottom of the beer kegs from Whalers Brewing.

 “It’s a neat way to see the local industries,” Jane explained.
 “Each one is providing a different nutrient and micro-nutrient and in different values, so there’s a bit of a science and an art to get the right ratio, but we’ve gotten it down over the decades.
 The amount of life in soil is just astounding.
-There’s over 25,000 species of probiotic bacteria, and each one is able to communicate with plant roots in different ways and uniquely nourish them.”
+There are over 25,000 species of probiotic bacteria, and each one is able to communicate with plant roots in different ways and uniquely nourish them.”

 As for Jane, she’s always been passionate about the natural world – plants and gardening in particular.
 She ran a CSA (Community Supported Agriculture) from the 1990s up to 2006 and also started Golden Root Gardening, a creative garden design, installation and maintenance company.